Top 5 Markets for Multifamily Rent Growth

-Thanks to increased population and employment growth, demand has gone up in Las Vegas over the past few quarters.
+Thanks to increased population and employment growth, demand for apartments for rent in Las Vegas has gone up in Las Vegas over the past few quarters.
 As a result, rents surged 7.5 percent year-over-year through March and stood at $1,065, the highest level in more than a decade.
 However, that’s still way more affordable than most markets on the West Coast.
 A recent boom in supply, with more than 10,000 units delivered over the past three years, has not dented rent growth.
 Strong demand and a more diverse set of amenities presented by new properties have had the opposite effect.
 The average occupancy in stabilized properties has remained steady throughout this period, at roughly 95 percent.
 In February, Abode Properties Services, a joint venture subsidiary of TCI and Southern Properties Capital, unveiled Abode at Red Rock, a 308-unit luxury community in the Spring Valley submarket of Las Vegas.

 2. Pensacola, Fla.

 With a flexible labor market, increased development activity and powerful economic incentives, the multifamily fundamentals in Pensacola, Fla., are as strong as ever.
 In 2018, a record 1,543 units came online here, 4.9 percent of the metro’s total multifamily inventory.
 In addition, there are currently some 2,500 units in the works in Pensacola, the bulk of which is expected to be completed this year.
 All of this pushed the rent growth to 10.1 percent year-over-year through March, when the average rent was $1,137.
 Meanwhile, the metro also has one of the highest overall occupancy rates in the country, at 95.6 percent.

 1. Midland – Odessa, Texas